 Dedicated Dec.
-10, 1996, John B. Stephenson Memorial Forest State Nature Preserve in Rockcastle County is owned by Bereas College and protects a 123-acre wooded gorge with a rich spring floral display.
+10, 1996, John B. Stephenson Memorial Forest State Nature Preserve in Rockcastle County is owned by Berea College and protects a 123-acre wooded gorge with a rich spring floral display.
 The preserve honors John B. Stephenson, the former president of Berea College who enjoyed the area's beauty and solitude and worked hard to preserve the forest surrounding Anglin Falls.
 Long open to the public, the preserve will remain a significant source for education, interpretation and inspiration for the people of Kentucky and the students and faculty of Berea College.

 - Features - Anglin Falls (75 feet), spring wildflower display, Anglin Creek, forested gorge.